 - and the exceeding greatness of my revelations.
 Therefore, a thorn in the flesh was given to me so I don’t exalt myself;2“exalt myself” could also be translated “be exalted” because the middle and passive endings for this Greek word are the same. a messenger of Satan to torment me so I don’t exalt myself.3“I don’t exalt myself” could also be translated “won’t be exalted” because the middle and passive endings for this Greek word “exalt” are the same.

 - I begged the Lord about this three times so it might depart from me.

-- Therefore I’m pleased in weaknesses, in injuries, in calamities, in persecutions, and in distresses for the sake of the Anointed; for when I’m weak I’m powerful.
+- Therefore I’m pleased in weaknesses, in injuries, in calamities, in persecutions, and in distresses for the sake of the Anointed; for when I’m weak, then I’m strong.

-- Indeed, the signs of the true apostles were performed among you in all endurance; in signs of both wonders and miracles.
+- Indeed, the signs of a true apostle were performed among you in all endurance; in signs of both wonders and miracles.

 - For in what were you inferior to the rest of the churches, except that I myself didn’t burden you?
 Forgive me for this ‘injustice’.

 - Behold, this third time I’m ready to come to you, and I won’t burden you.
 For I don’t seek what’s yours, but you.
 For the children aren’t obligated to save up for the parents, but the parents to save up for the children.

 - But I will most gladly spend – and will be completely spent – for the sake of your souls.
 If I’m ^loving you abundantly, am I ^loved less?